HCL-HUBL/SAMI/README.md

 | \--COSMIC | \<none but required\> | VCF file of known pathogenic variants (bgzipped and TBI indexed) |
 | \--gnomAD | \<none but required\> | VCF file of known polymorphisms (bgzipped and TBI indexed) |
 | \--window | \<none\> | Genomic window in which to perform the variant calling (to speed-up tests mainly, leave empty to call in the entire genome). |

+## Events detected by SAMI

+SAMI detects and classifies splicing events as follows :

+### annotated

+"annotated" junctions are introns described in at least one transcript of the provided annotation.
+They correspond to **physiological splicing**, useful to compute PSI values and assess gene coverage but not as candidate events.

+### plausible

+"plausible" junctions are splicing gaps joining the ends of two known exons, but this particular combination of exons is not found in any transcript of the provided annotation.
+They correspond typically to **exon skips**, and should be considered as high quality candidates.

+### anchored-left, anchored-right (anchored)

+These gaps are "anchored" on one splicing site described in the provided annotation, either the left site (left-most genomic position, regardless of transcription strand) or the right site.
+The second splicing site involved in such an event is unknown to the annotation, and could correspond to a **neo-exon** or an **alternative splicing site**.

+When setting the `--classes` argument, "anchored" can be used to refer to both "anchored-left" and "anchored-right".

+### nosplice-left, nosplice-right (nosplice)

+These events corresponds to potential **intron retentions**, i.e. the sequencing reads continue in the intron past the splicing site.
+Their computation differ significantly from other events : they are quantified measuring sequencing depth at +3 or -3 bp of each annotated splicing site involved in at least one observed event.
+Consequently a "perfect" intron retention with a PSI of 100% may be missed.

+DNA contamination of a RNA-seq library may lead to over-estimate intron retentions computed with this strategy, consider these events with caution.

+When setting the `--classes` argument, "nosplice" can be used to refer to both "nosplice-left" and "nosplice-right".

+### unknown

+Events are considered "unknown" if neither of the two involved splicing sites are described in the annotation.
+Such events are usually **alignment artefacts** but might be part of a **complex splicing event**.
+Notice they have to pass the extra `--min_reads_unknown` filter to be reported in the "All junctions" and "Candidates" files.